uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 - Press ENTER.

 - Press i to change the vim into insert mode.
 - Copy and paste the following things into the terminal.
-Change the <YOUR USERNAME > part into your username that you set in the step 1.
+Change the '<YOUR USERNAME >` part into your username that you set in the step 1.

 ```
 if [ -f ~/.bashrc ]; then . ~/.bashrc; fi